Hibiscus coulteri

-Hibiscus coulteri, is well-adapted to dry desert environments.
-It has hairy-like leaves that help conserve water, and its yellow flowers, which have reddish centers, bloom mainly after rain.
+Hibiscus coulteri is well-adapted to dry desert environments.
+It has hairy leaves that help conserve water, and its yellow flowers bloom mainly after rain.
 These species are very important when it comes to being pollinators during dry periods.
-Although having a short life, Hibiscus coulteri is great for landscapes with dry areas because it can grow with very little water.
+Despite being short-lived, Hibiscus coulteri is recommended for landscapes with dry areas because it can grow with very little water.